 If you’re constantly thinking of ways to spruce up your bathroom design, we’ve covered a range of ideas over several articles.
-From replacing hardware like your door and cabinet handles, to rethinking your tiling, to replacing your showerhead with a luxurious or ecofriendly alternative, there are lots of small, single-day projects for the DIYer that can combine to look like a complete bathroom renovation at minimal cost.
+From replacing hardware as your door and cabinet handle to rethinking your tiling, to replacing your showerhead with a luxurious or eco-friendly alternative, there are lots of small, single-day projects for the DIYer that can combine to look like a complete bathroom renovation at minimal cost.

 Today, we’re going to walk you through a simple, step-by-step method of building a custom frame for your bathroom mirror.
 Turn that frameless, hook-hung mirror into something that adds some pop to your bathroom or ties in seamlessly with your cabinetry.
 Here’s how!

 Here’s what you’ll need to tackle the project: